Sam Smith, Cynthia Erivo and Adam Lambert Perform During Carousel of Hope Ball

 David Foster, 16-time Grammy-winning producer and the music director of Carousel Ball, shared his favorite memories of the event from years past.
 He had invited the then lesser-known Michael Bublé, who “kept walking around saying ‘this is more incredible than the Oscars’ – not that he had even been to the Oscars at that point,” he recalled.
 “Or getting to accompany a very young Celine Dion, as she dazzled the audience with her out-of-the-world voice.”

 The program also featured a musical act from Babyface.
-Wearing a black t-shirt with the word freedom printed in white text, the artist gave a guitar performance in a black-and-white video, in which he sent a Black Lives Matter message to the audience.
+Wearing a black t-shirt with the word freedom printed in white text, the artist gave a guitar performance in a black-and-white video.

 The virtual program also boasted clips of star-studded performers from previous years, featuring Whitney Houston from 1990, Ricky Martin from 2000 and Beyoncé in 2004.